HannaLAguilar/Concrete_Crack_Classification-/README.md

 ## Dataset

 The dataset consists of 40, 000  RGB images, 20,000 with cracks or positive and 20,000 with no cracks or negative.
-The data can be dowloaded from [Mendeley Data](https://data.mendeley.com/datasets/5y9wdsg2zt/1).
+The data can be downloaded from [Mendeley Data](https://data.mendeley.com/datasets/5y9wdsg2zt/1).

 <img src="./images/concrete.jpg" width=70% height=60% align="center">